pmeenan/i-d-compression-dictionary/draft-meenan-compression-dictionary.md

 A response that contained a response header:

-Use-As-Dictionary: match="/product/*", expires=604800, algorithms=(sha-256 sha-512)
+Use-As-Dictionary: match="/product/*", ttl=604800, hashes=(sha-256 sha-512)

-Would specify matching any URL with a path prefix of /product/ on the same origin as the original request, expiring as a dictionary in 7 days independent of the cache lifetime of the resource, and advertise support for both sha-256 and sha-512 hash algorithms.
+Would specify matching any URL with a path prefix of /product/ on the same
+{{Origin}} as the original request, expiring as a dictionary in 7 days independent of the cache lifetime of the resource, and advertise support for both sha-256 and sha-512 hash algorithms.

 #### Versioned Directories